Category: homesteading (Page 2 of 3)

 What is Winter Sowing?

 Winter sowing is a way to work with Mother Nature to grow plants from seed.
 You plant seeds in a container and set them outside.
 They sprout in the containers and are ready to plant out into your garden from there.
-Trudi Greissle Davidoff was the first to write about this process, and still has a website dedicated to this style of seed sowing.
+Trudi Greissle Davidoff was the first to write about the process of winter sowing.

 Winter Sowing Jugs planted and outside in February